- 100% online coursework; complete your degree in 24 months

 Master of Science in Health Sciences in Clinical Microbiology

 The George Washington University's (GW) online Master of Science in Health Sciences in Clinical Microbiology prepares you to identify and investigate human infectious diseases.
-You'll also be eligible to register for the American Society for Clinical Pathology (ASCP) Board Certification Exam the preeminent global certification for medical laboratory professionals.*
+You'll also be eligible to register for the American Society for Clinical Pathology (ASCP) Board Technologist in Microbiology (M) exam the preeminent global certification for medical laboratory professionals.*

 GWs flexible online program combines clinical microbiology and laboratory science coursework with a hands-on microbiology practicum.
 In addition to infectious disease diagnosis, you will develop the knowledge and practical skills to conduct research that helps prevent the spread of infections to create healthier communities.